20 Best Things to Do in Nerja (A Local’s Guide)

 There is no visit to Nerja without seeing Balcon de Europa.
 This is one of the most beautiful spots in Costa del Sol and my favourite.

 Balcon de Europa is a round balcony on a cliff overlooking the transparent turquoise sea.
-Not only will you be amazed by the sea but also the panoramic views of other points of the Costa del Sol.
+Not only will you be amazed by the sea, but also by the panoramic views of other points of the Costa del Sol.

 In the past, the balcony was part of the watchtower of an Arabic fortress.
 However, today, it’s a viewpoint close to a good range of cafes, restaurants, hotels and small independent shops where you can buy many handmade accessories (leather bags, ceramics, etc.) and souvenirs.